-In the frame of the SnapEarth project, EarthAgriculture pilot will improve the performance and the accuracy of the existing Sen2-Agri processing chains using services offered by the SnapEarth project.
+In the frame of the SnapEarth project, EarthAgriculture pilot will improve the performance of the existing Sen2-Agri and Sen4CAP processing chains (and potentially of other processing chains from systems also based on the Sen2-Agri core), using services offered by the SnapEarth project.
 The main benefits are:

 - Providing a self-service Web portal simplifying the use of this services and the decision making;